emiarbol/galaxy_virologist_training/exercises/01_introduction_to_galaxy.md

 <img src="images/run_wf_report.png" alt="run_wf_report" width="700"/>

+Finally we can have a look the the resulting stats in this history.

 **Note:**
 - This hands-on history URL: https://usegalaxy.eu/u/svarona/h/crimea-congo-reference-genome
-- This hands-in workflow URL: https://usegalaxy.eu/u/svarona/w/create-crimea-congo-reference-genome
+- This hands-in workflow URL: https://usegalaxy.eu/u/svarona/w/concat-frags-reference-genome